flutter/website/src/content/app-architecture/guide.md

 * Use-cases depend on repositories
 * Use-cases and repositories have a many-to-many relationship
-* ViewModels depend on one or more use-cases *and* one or more repositories
+* view models depend on one or more use-cases *and* one or more repositories

 This method of using use-cases ends up looking less like a layered lasagna, and more like a plated dinner with two mains (UI and data layers) and